hannahchan/Scaffold.Service/Scaffold/Docs/RemoteDevelopment.md

 - Use a sandboxed development environment.
 - Get started faster with a consistent development environment.

 Other [remote development scenarios](https://code.visualstudio.com/docs/remote/remote-overview) are also possible but require further configuration.
+Learn more about remote developer and development containers from [containers.dev](https://containers.dev).

 ## Visual Studio Code Remote - Containers